 The exact cause of GCA remains unclear.
 However, there are factors that may contribute to its development:

-Immune System Aberrations: GCA is believed to result from an inappropriate immune system response, causing inflammation in the arteries.
+Immune system aberrations: GCA is believed to result from an inappropriate immune system response, causing inflammation in the arteries.

 Age: GCA primarily affects individuals over the age of 50, with the risk increasing with advancing age.